JakePineGames/JakePineOdinTools/OdinAutoTooltip/README.md

 ```
 <img width="489" height="98" alt="image" src="https://github.com/user-attachments/assets/eed194c1-28f1-413d-aecd-fa41aeca739c" />

-Auto-tooltip from XML on enum constants would require a separate feature (for example, a custom enum drawer that reads summaries from source at edit time).
+Auto-tooltip from XML on enum members would require a separate feature (for example, a custom enum drawer that reads summaries from source at edit time).
 That is not part of this plugin today.

 ---